top of page

 • Meeting Location: Afterguard Sailing Academy, 1285 Embarcadero, Oakland, CA 94606

-• Exam: The written exam takes place at the end of the second day of class.
-Students must demonstrate proficiency in hands-on skills before being permitted to sit for the written test.
+• Exam: The written exam takes place at the end of the last day of sailing.
+Students must demonstrate proficiency in hands-on skills to a respectable level before being permitted to sit for the written test.

 What Boats are Used: